usnistgov/Metrology/README.md

 # Software metrology

+**Helping physical scientists and computer scientists understand one another a little bit better so that metrology (the science of measurement) and science generally (the system of human knowledge) will be more cohesive across disciplines**

-This is the repository of the software metrology project of the [Information Technology Laboratory](https://www.nist.gov/itl) of the U.S. [National Institute of Standards and Technology](https://www.nist.gov).
+This is the repository of the software metrology project of the [Information Technology Laboratory](https://www.nist.gov/itl) of the US [National Institute of Standards and Technology](https://www.nist.gov).

+Software:

   * [Dimensionless units software kit](https://github.com/usnistgov/Metrology/tree/master/DUSK)
   * [Chrome Reaper](https://github.com/usnistgov/Metrology/tree/master/Reaper)